SolitudePy/LinuxForensicsLearn/Subjects/2. Linux Logs/Logs.md

 # Community | Understanding Log Files on your Linux System

-## Log files in Linux represent point in time events for activity related to the OS, system devices, and applications running on the system.
-Learn how to leverage logs to troubleshoot issues, debug applications, and keep servers reliable at all times.
+### Log files in Linux represent point in time events for activity related to the OS, system devices, and applications running on the system.
+Learn how to leverage logs to investigate, troubleshoot issues, debug applications, and keep servers reliable at all times.

-Whether you’re a new user or an experienced Site Reliability Engineer, system logs are a vital source of information available on servers to help keep operations reliable.
-Logs are available on all system types, and their existence is very prevalent on machines running Linux.
-From boot sequences and process threads to user activity, practically every operation produces a written record of an event that is logged, allowing operators access to information and visibility across the entire server.
-But how does one go about locating and viewing these critical logs?

-Depending on the packages that are installed, applications running, and connected devices, the total number of log files can grow into the hundreds and contain millions of entries over time.
-In this article, I’ll provide an overview of several Linux log types along with the utilities operators can use to manage systems more effectively.
-Note that some files and utilities require root permissions, so users should ensure they have the proper system privileges or access levels.

 Linux systems contain a common directory structure under `/var/log` to store files for several key OS services, and applications.
 Contents may vary across distributions, but a typical list view of what is found inside is similar to the following,